esolace88/esolace88/README.md

 -------------
-*in my previous studies*

-I am passionate about technology and the role it plays in enabling businesses to achieve their goals.
-I am excited to continue to grow my career in the field of DevOps and look forward to contributing to the success of future projects and teams.

-I made this project as it my first projet in github just for fun, it allows me demonstrate my technical skill in cloud computing.
-Very soon I am going to upload several projects that will help me strengthen my ability of doing the right things at the right time.

-I will be assuming Hodan School as part of my project scenarios.
+This initial project, hosted on Github, was undertaken as a recreational endeavor and a platform to showcase my technical proficiency in cloud computing.
+I intend to add a series of projects to refine my capabilities further, particularly emphasizing my aptitude for executing tasks optimally and efficiently.
+Stay tuned for these forthcoming demonstrations of my expertise, as they promise to be both innovative and enlightening.

 ##Skills and Experience:
 * ⛈ AWS / Azure
 * 💻 Python
 * 🖱 CISSP
-* ⌨ Route 53, DNS, VPC Peering
+* ⌨ Kubernetes, Automation, Network Peering

 - 🔭 I’m currently working on Kubernetes/AKS/Docker projects
 - 🌱 I’m currently learning Terraform
 - 👯 I’m looking to collaborate on Cloud Computing
-- 🤔 I’m looking for help with coding

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/MoRoble)